Munsterberg/sp-challenge/README.md

 - axios provides some QoL improvements out of the box, better than writing up a fetch wrapper for something like this
 - Chose a CSS library for simplicity (Bootstrap)
+- using react query, new tech for me (but familiar with redux-toolkit-query and use-swr) caused a bit of trouble

 ## Extra